Functional Mixtures-of-Experts: Regularized maximum likelihood estimation

 In order to fit the iFME model and to maintain the sparsity in $\bsgamma_k$ and $\bsomega_k$, the following EM-iFME algorithm is then developed to maximize the penalized log-likelihood function

 with the conditional iFME density $f(y_i|u_i(\cdot);\bsvPsi)$ is defined in \eqref{eq:iFME density} and the new sparse and interpretable regularization term is given by

 where $\rho$ and $\varrho$ are, respectively, the weights associated to the $d_2$th derivative of the expert and the gating parameter function.
-The appearance of the weighting parameters $\rho$ and $\varrho$, besides the usual regularization parameters $\lambda$ and $\chi$, is motivated by the fact that one may wish to place a greater emphasis on sparsity in the $d_2$th derivative than in the $d_1$th derivative of the parameter functions, or vice versa.
+The appearance of the weighting parameters $\rho$ and $\varrho$, besides the usual regularization parameters $\lambda$ and $\chi$, is motivated by the fact that one may wish to place a greater emphasis on sparsity in the $d_2$th derivative than in the $d_1$th derivative of the parameter functions, or vice versa (we will see the usage of them in the subsequent section of experimental study).
 In practice, the selection of $\rho$ and $\varrho$ is more about whether they are greater than or less than one (i.e., the emphasis on $d_2$th) rather than select an exact value.

-It is worth noting two points: first, unlike the previous FME-Lasso, in iFME model the regularization operates on the functional derivative $\bsgamma_k$'s rather than the functional coefficients $\bseta_k$'s for the experts, and on the functional derivatives $\bsomega_k$'s rather than the functional coefficients $\bszeta_k$'s for the gating network; and second, maximizing the penalized log-likelihood function \eqref{eq:loglik iFME} with penalization in \eqref{eq:pen term FLiRTI} in iFME model must be coupled with the constrains \eqref{eq: FLiRTI constrains}.
+Note that, firstly, unlike the previous FME-Lasso, in iFME model the regularization operates on the functional derivative $\bsgamma_k$'s rather than the functional coefficients $\bseta_k$'s for the experts, and on the functional derivatives $\bsomega_k$'s rather than the functional coefficients $\bszeta_k$'s for the gating network.
+Secondly, maximizing the penalized log-likelihood function \eqref{eq:loglik iFME} with penalization in \eqref{eq:pen term FLiRTI} in iFME model must be coupled with the constrains \eqref{eq: FLiRTI constrains}.
 Follows are the two steps of the proposed EM-iFME algorithm.

 \paragraph{E-Step.}The E-Step for the new iFME model calculates for each observation the conditional probability memberships of each expert $k$

 where $f(y_{i}|u_i(\cdot);\bsvPsi^{(s)})$ is now calculated according to the iFME density given by \eqref{eq:iFME density}.